eizedev/AirConnect-Synology/README.md

 ![AirConnect-Synology Logo](images/header.png)

+> 2021-06-30: Not yet compatible with **DSM 7** since the package architecture has changed and the build process needs to be changed.
+Working on it!

 A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect).
 It allows you to use [AirPlay](https://en.wikipedia.org/wiki/AirPlay) to stream to **UPnP/Sonos** & **Chromecast** devices that do not natively support AirPlay.